 Likes and dislikes

-Buddha is not speaking of objects for which we have liking or disliking, but of the need to avoid creating such reactions to any things.
-There are people who decide to be annoyed at everything; others decide to be “hurt” at everything; and others decide to be “let down” “disappointed,” and “disillusioned” by everything, and of course many decide to be “offended” day and night.
+Buddha is not just speaking of objects for which we have liking or disliking, but of the need to avoid creating such reactions to any things.
+There are people who decide to be annoyed at everything; others decide to be hurt by everything; and others decide to be let down, disappointed and disillusioned by everything; and of course many decide to be offended day and night.
 All four deliberately make themselves miserable by those reactions.
 In the same way those who habitually classify everything as liked or disliked are setting themselves up for constant emotional upset and anxiety.